Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 9,157 people, 3,521 houses or apartments, and a median cost of homes of $182,429, Washington Terrace real estate values are some of the lowest in Utah, although compared to real estate around the nation, Washington Terrace homes are still considered rather expensive.
+With 9,157 people, 3,378 houses or apartments, and a median cost of homes of $203,331, Washington Terrace real estate prices are well above average cost compared to national prices.

 Importantly, this makes Washington Terrace one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

 Relative to Utah, our data show that Washington Terrace's latest annual appreciation rate is higher than 80% of the other cities and towns in Utah.

 |$912,001 - $1,216,000||0.0|

 |$608,001 - $912,000||0.6|